monch1962/hello-world-secops/security-tool-images/README.md

 We need to derive the IP address of the running app, which can be done using `$(ip -f inet -o addr show docker0 | awk '{print $4}' | cut -d '/' -f 1)`

 Now run a ZAP baseline test against the app.

+`$ docker run --rm -v $(pwd)/results:/zap/wrk --net zapnet -t owasp/zap2docker-stable zap-baseline.py -t http://$(ip -f inet -o addr show docker0 | awk '{print $4}' | cut -d '/' -f 1):8080 -J zap-baseline-report.json`

-Note that by default a ZAP baseline test is designed to finish within 1 minute; this can be changed by changing the parameters of the baseline scan
+Note that by default a ZAP baseline test is designed to finish within 1 minute, which is fast enough for CI/CD but may not be sufficient time.
+This can be changed by changing the `-m` parameter of the baseline scan.
+The following line will run a baseline ZAP scan for a maximum of 10 minutes

-`$ docker run --rm -v $(pwd)/results:/zap/wrk --net zapnet -t owasp/zap2docker-stable zap-baseline.py -t http://$(ip -f inet -o addr show docker0 | awk '{print $4}' | cut -d '/' -f 1):8080 -J zap-report.json`
+`$ docker run --rm -v $(pwd)/results:/zap/wrk --net zapnet -t owasp/zap2docker-stable zap-baseline.py -m 10 -t http://$(ip -f inet -o addr show docker0 | awk '{print $4}' | cut -d '/' -f 1):8080 -J zap-baseline-report.json`

-Results of the scan should now be in JSON format under `./results/zap-report.json`.
-You can parse out those results using `cat results/zap-report.json | jq '.site[0].alerts'`
+Results of the scan should now be in JSON format under `./results/zap-baseline-report.json`.
+You can parse out those results using `cat results/zap-baseline-report.json | jq '.site[0].alerts'`

+---

+Alternately, a full ZAP scan can be run against the app as follows

+`$ docker run --rm -v $(pwd)/results:/zap/wrk --net zapnet -t owasp/zap2docker-stable zap-full-scan.py -m 60 -t http://$(ip -f inet -o addr show docker0 | awk '{print $4}' | cut -d '/' -f 1):8080 -J zap-full-scan-report.json`

+In this case, we're forcing the full scan to terminate after a maximum of 60 minutes.
+By default, a ZAP full scan isn't time-limited and will run for as long as it takes to complete - if that's what you want, you can remove `-m 60` from the above command line as follows

+`$ docker run --rm -v $(pwd)/results:/zap/wrk --net zapnet -t owasp/zap2docker-stable zap-full-scan.py -t http://$(ip -f inet -o addr show docker0 | awk '{print $4}' | cut -d '/' -f 1):8080 -J zap-full-scan-report.json`